amaljose96/AlfredBot/Readme.md

 The dependency should be maintained in the above order to prevent circular dependencies.
 (upper module can import from lower module).
 For the other way around, you'll need to pass as a parameter to the function

+#### A few things to note

+- Google Sheets data is to be used only to induct existing people into the system and to check if the slot is already booked.
+It need not be updated if any name change happens.
+- While checking if a slot is available, both google sheets and timesheet needs to be checked, atleast till all users are onboarded.